Desktop VersionSite MapContact UsShare RSS

 An eligible incoming talent may apply for refund if the following conditions are fulfilled –

-1. he/she as an eligible incoming talent has acquired a residential property in Hong Kong on or after 19 October 2022;
+1. he/she as an eligible incoming talent has acquired a residential property in Hong Kong during the period from 19 October 2022 to 24 October 2023;

 2. at the time of acquisition of the property concerned, he/she must hold a valid visa under the designated talents admission schemes and does not own any other residential property in Hong Kong (unless he/she acquires the property concerned to replace his/her only residential property in Hong Kong, i.e. to buy a new one and then sell the original one, within 12 months from the date of assignment of the property concerned);

-5. he/she can only apply for refund in respect of one residential property.
+6. he/she can only apply for refund in respect of one residential property within the specified time limit (see Q&A 20)

 back to top